Create an Automation

 Guardrails

-Control execution limits to prevent automations from running excessively:- Max concurrent executions - Simultaneous runs (default: 10)
+Control execution limits to prevent Automations from running excessively:- Max concurrent executions: simultaneous runs

 Steps